TV buying guide: How to buy your ideal television

 The modern designs are sleeker, smaller and some have a frameless design, which means they blend seamlessly with the interior.
 If you currently have a 42-inch TV and haven’t updated in the last 10 or so years, then chances are a modern 50-inch set will perfectly in the same space.

-So if you haven’t upgraded your TV in a while, consider moving up a few sizes.
+TV buying guide tip: If you haven’t upgraded your TV in a while, consider moving up a few sizes.

 Finding the ideal screen size